ashuna-dev/KiraSR/README.md

     * Used COCO data set 2017.
 It is around 18GB having images of different dimensions.
     * After above step you have High Resolution images.
 Now you have to get Low Resolution images which you can get by down scaling High Res  images.
 I used down scale = 4.
 So Low resolution image of size 96 we will get.
-Sample code for this.

 ## Usage: